rathink4/Twitter-Analysis-With-Spark/README.md

 # Twitter-Analysis-With-Spark

 Aight, simple thing is that this project is meant to do sentiment analysis using Twitter's API.
-Boom!

 `Update`: I don't know if the API works with Elon Musk taking over Twitter but try it out if it helps you.

 The project has 3 parts which combines together for the complete the project.

 `Part 1` - Scrap data of Twitter --> Store it in a CSV --> Make insights and visualization.
-Boom!

 `Part 2` - Twitter Streaming through Twitter API --> Send data to TCP socket which connects to Apache Spark --> Do real time analysis and see the results.
-Boom!

 `Part 3` - Build a RBF-SVM classifer --> Connect it with Part 2 files --> Use it for sentiment analysis.
-Boom!

 ## Step 1: Twitter API